Skip to content

 • STARTTLS

-• Password Authentication using the username and password for the account
+• Password Authentication using the username and password for the account you gave access to your Dovecot server

 Outgoing mail: